chees-e/CCCprep/README.md

  # CCCprep
 by Shawn

 ## Please fork this repl.
 Do not modify anything.
 Thank you

 ### General Tips
-- Use sample input/output to test all your solutions
+- Use sample input/output to test all your solutions (and to understand the question)
 - Break the questions down first before writing
 - Try to get partial marks if the question is too hard
 - Read the problem description, input/output specifications very carefully